Ctharo/Chem-Ants/README.md

 - `last_action_failed` — true for one tick after a failed attempt
 - `carry_mass`, `is_carrying_food`

-### 5.6 Open: arbitration
+### 5.6 Arbitration

-**Unresolved.** When several rules are simultaneously true and only one exclusive action can run, what wins?
-This determines whether behaviours compile to a prioritised rule list or something richer, so it shapes the compiler and must be settled before compiler work begins.

-Candidates:

-1. **Ordered list, first match wins.** Simple, predictable, teaches priority thinking.
+**Ordered list, first match wins.** Simple, predictable, teaches priority thinking.
 The player reorders by dragging.
 Cheapest to evaluate — early-out on the first true condition.
-2. **Explicit priority values.** More flexible, harder to reason about, invites tie-break ambiguity.
-3. **Utility scoring.** Each rule produces a float; highest wins.
-Expressive, much harder to debug, and defeats early-out because every rule must be evaluated.
-4. **Subsumption layers.** Higher layers override lower ones.
-Matches the robotics literature; possibly too abstract.

-Option 1 interacts well with the cost model: a well-ordered rule list is genuinely cheaper to run, which is a real lesson worth teaching rather than an arbitrary rule.

 ---